Novartis/YADA/readme.md

 This "finder" was extended to support the passing of parameters.

-Soon thereafter, this perl utility was ported to Java.
+Soon thereafter, this perl utility was ported to Java®.
 The burgeoning framework was extended further to support multiple data types, INSERT, UPDATE, and DELETE statements in addition to SELECT statements, JDBC transactions, SOAP queries, plugins, I/O, and so on.

 <a name="apps"></a>
 # YADA "Apps" and uses

-Most YADA "Apps" are [single-page JavaScript applications](http://en.wikipedia.org/wiki/Single-page_application) running in web browsers.
+Most YADA "Apps" are [single-page Javascript applications](http://en.wikipedia.org/wiki/Single-page_application) running in web browsers.
 YADA is also heavily utilized by data analysts and bioinformaticians who need parameterized, delimited data subsets imported into their analysis tools such as R and Spotfire, or to be used by Perl or Python-based data processing pipelines.

 <a name="sources"></a>
 # Data Sources

 YADA ships with scripts for using, as the YADA Index:

-* MySQL
+* MySQL®
-* PostgreSQL
+* PostgreSQL®
-* SQLite
+* SQLite®
-* Oracle
+* Oracle®

-Soon the index will be stored in ElasticSearch, but ultimately, it is vendor-agnostic.
+Soon the index will be stored in ElasticSearch®, but ultimately, it is vendor-agnostic.
 Other supported data sources currently include

-* Vertica
+* Vertica®
 * SOAP
 * REST

-MongoDB, SQLServer, and other datasource compatibility will be added soon.
+MongoDB®, SQL Server®, and other datasource compatibility will be added soon.

 <a name="plugins"></a>
 # Plugins